HugoTheDeveloper/docker-guide/README.md

 **If you found mistakes in lessons or you have suggestions of proving material, make pull request!
 Let's do this guide bette!**

-**It is currently under development and not all materials are available.**
+**It is currently under development and not all materials could be available.**

 ### [Content](https://github.com/HugoTheDeveloper/docker-guide/blob/main/content.md)
 ____